-Story by Benjamin Baker /Illustration by Xavier Cabrera Vargas
+Story and research by Benjamin Baker /Illustration by Xavier Cabrera Vargas

 Lucy Byard is one of the most pivotal figures in the history of the Seventh-day Adventist Church.
 Yet many have never heard of her, or have just heard her name in passing as the casualty of a tragic event somewhere in the safely distant past.The details surrounding her death have become so muddled and murky that even otherwise trustworthy historians have repeated major inaccuracies about it.

 Byard and the narrative surrounding her last days have been cloaked in mystery and misinformation for much too long.
 Here is what really happened.

 Lucille “Lucy” Spence was born September 22, 1877, in Petersburg, Va., one of eight children of Harriet and Jesse Spence.
 Born into slavery in southern Virginia in the 1850s, the Spences were emancipated with millions of other African-Americans during and at the close of the Civil War.

 As is the case with many blacks in the South during the succeeding Jim Crow era, not much is known about Lucy’s childhood.
 She grew up in Petersburg and completed her second year of high school, but did not receive any further formal education.
 On August 10, 1899, Reverend F. J. Walker officiated her marriage to Charles W. Lewis in Allegheny, Pa.
 Also a Virginia native, born four years after Lucy, Charles became a railway porter.
 The newlyweds relocated to New York City shortly after their nuptials.1